English 10 Honors Summer Work

 English 10 Honors - Of Mice and Men Assignment

-This assignment is due the first day of school in August; late work will not be accepted!
+This assignment is due in August and must be submitted to turnitin.com before school begins; late work will not be accepted!
 Students should also be prepared for a test over the book during the first week of school.

-Discuss two different parts of the book that provoked an emotional response from you (anger, sympathy, sadness, surprise, frustration, fear, anxiety, etc.).
+1. Discuss two different parts of the book that provoked an emotional response from you (anger, sympathy, sadness, surprise, frustration, fear, anxiety, etc.).
 Explain what happened in the story and why it made you feel the way it did.
-Include specific examples from the book AND at least one quotation from the book followed by a properly formatted MLA parenthetical citation (Steinbeck and the page number.)
-(You need 2 paragraphs about 2 different emotional responses.)
+Include specific examples from the book AND at least one quotation from the book followed by a properly formatted MLA parenthetical citation (Steinbeck and the page number) – ex.
+(Steinbeck 3) (You need 2 paragraphs each with a different emotional response)

-Theme in a novel is the insight into life that the story helps the reader understand.
+2. Theme in a novel is the insight into life that the story helps the reader understand.
 What did you understand better about life after reading the book?
 Theme is not a topic or subject.
 (For example, “racism” is NOT a theme; it’s a subject.
 “Racism warps and destroys the lives of its victims” IS a theme.)
 Identify two different themes in Of Mice and Men.
 Explain how these themes are demonstrated in the story.
 Include specific examples from the book AND at least one quotation from the book followed by a properly formatted MLA parenthetical citation.
-(You need 2 paragraphs about 2 different themes.)
+(You need 2 paragraphs each with a different theme)

 Rubric for Summer Reading Questions

 - Emotional response paragraph 2 ___________________/10

 TOTAL (4 paragraphs) ______________/40